Tomlinson Fort House

-The Tomlinson Fort House is a historic residence located in Baldwin County, Ga. in the city of Milledgeville.
-It was built for and was maintained as the primary residence of Tomlinson Fort (congressman) (1787- 1859), upon it's completion in 1820.
-It is a significant site reflecting the life and numerous contributions of it's first owner.
-The home was moved to 321 South Liberty Street in 1985 to avoid demolition, when its original location was scheduled for commercial development due to its prime location on a main throughfare.
+The Tomlinson Fort House is a historic residence located in Baldwin County, Georgia in the city of Milledgeville.
+It was built for and was maintained as the primary residence of Tomlinson Fort (congressman) (1787- 1859), upon its completion in 1820.
+It is a significant site reflecting the life and numerous contributions of its first owner.

 Milledgeville served as the State Capital of the State of Georgia from 1804 to 1868.
-The city planners implemented a grid based layout similar to Savanah, GA and Washington, DC.
-The Fort House was originally constructed within an area of many historically significant structures in what is now know as the Milledgeville Historic District.
-The State Capital was moved to its current geographical location of Atlanta after the end of the American Civil War.
+The city planners implemented a grid-based layout similar to Savanah, GA and Washington, DC.
+The Fort House was originally constructed within an area of many historically significant structures in what is now known as the Milledgeville Historic District.
+The District is approximately the size of the 3240 acre area laid out in the 1803 plan for the city and was listed on the National Register of Historic Places in 1972.

+Being rich in antebellum history, the city played a pivotal role during the Civil War.
+The nearby Old Governor's Mansion was claimed as a "prize" in General William T. Sherman’s March to the Sea, on November 23, 1864.
+The State Capital was moved to its current geographical location of Atlanta after the end of the American Civil War (1861-1865).

-Within four years after the construction of the house, Tomlinson Fort married Martha Lou Fannin (1804-1883) of nearby Madison, Georgia.
+Within four years after the construction of the house, Tomlinson Fort married Martha Lou Fannin (1804–1883) of nearby Madison, Georgia.
 Their wedding was held on October 28, 1824.
 During their marriage Tomlinson and Martha had thirteen children, nine of whom lived to adulthood.

-A marker was erected by the Georgia Historical Society at the original homestead location in 1961 to honor Tomlinson Fort as a Union Party leader, a Captain in the War of 1812, and a prominent force in both the political and medical histories of the State.
+A marker was erected by the Georgia Historical Society at the original homestead location in 1961 to honor Tomlinson Fort as a Union Party leader, a captain in the War of 1812, and a prominent force in both the political and medical histories of the State.
 Fort attended one year at Philadelphia Medical School in 1809, before settling in Milledgeville to start his medical practice.
-While serving as a Captain in the Baldwin Volunteers in 1812, he was to sustain a wound that would be his eventual cause of death at the age of 72.
-Mr. Fort was a member of both the Georgia House of Representatives (a Democrat reelected annually: 1818-1826) and the United States House of Representatives (Jacksonian - Twentieth Congress One Term: 1827-1829) from Georgia's 6th Congressional District.
+While serving as a captain in the Baldwin Volunteers in 1812, he was to sustain a wound that would be his eventual cause of death at the age of 72.
+Mr. Fort was a member of both the Georgia House of Representatives (a Democrat reelected annually: 1818–1826) and the United States House of Representatives (Jacksonian - Twentieth Congress One Term: 1827-1829) from Georgia's 6th Congressional District.